Oyo Rooms: History

 In 2019, OYO and Airbnb announced a strategic partnership where OYO would list their properties in the Airbnb platform.
 In March 2019, OYO announced a ₹1,400 crore investment in its India and South Asia businesses.
 In April 2019, OYO announced a strategic global distribution partnership with Hotelbeds.
 The company also announced two joint-ventures with SoftBank and Yahoo!
 Japan in 2019.
 In May 2019, OYO announced the acquisition of Amsterdam-based @Leisure Group, a European vacation rental company, for $415 million.
 In July 2019, OYO announced the acquisition of Innov8, a co-working space in New Delhi.
 The same year OYO bought a Danish vacation home rental company, DanCenter.

-In August 2019, Oyo made its first major investment in the United States by purchasing the Hooters Casino Hotel, near the Las Vegas Strip, in partnership with US-based real estate company Highgate, for $135 million.
+In August 2019, OYO made its first major investment in the United States by purchasing the Hooters Casino Hotel, near the Las Vegas Strip, in partnership with US-based real estate company Highgate, for $135 million.
 In September 2019, Oyo announced the acquisition of the Copenhagen-based data science firm Danamica for $10 million.

-In June 2021, Oyo Rooms collaborated with Yatra, Airbnb, and EaseMyTrip to form the Confederation of Hospitality, Technology and Tourism Industry (CHATT), an industry body for the tourism sector of India.
+In June 2021, OYO Rooms collaborated with Yatra, Airbnb, and EaseMyTrip to form the Confederation of Hospitality, Technology and Tourism Industry (CHATT), an industry body for the tourism sector of India.

 In October 2021, OYO appointed Paralympian Deepa Malik as an independent director on the company's board of directors.
 In December 2021, OYO onboarded former State Bank of India (SBI) Chairman Rajnish Kumar as its strategic group advisor.

-In May 2022, OYO announced the acquisition of Europe-based company Direct Booker, valuing the latter at around USD5.5 million.
+In May 2022, OYO announced the acquisition of Croatia-based vacation rental management company Direct Booker, valuing the latter at around US$5.5 million.
+The acquisition expanded OYO's European vacation-rental operations.

-In September 2024, Oyo agreed to buy American budget motel chain Motel 6 and its hotel brand Studio 6 in an all-cash deal worth $525 million from Blackstone Inc.
+In December 2024, OYO completed its acquisition of G6 Hospitality from Blackstone Real Estate for US$525 million.
+G6 Hospitality is the parent company of the Motel 6 and Studio 6 brands.

+In Summer 2026, the OYO Las Vegas was being listed on booking sites as Palette Las Vegas, while the hotel remained operating as OYO Las Vegas.

 Operations

 In 2019, OYO had over 17,000 employees globally, of which approximately 8,000 were in India and South Asia.
-OYO Hotels & Homes leases and franchises assets.
 The company invests in capex, hires general managers to oversee operations and customer experience.
 OYO set up 26 training institutes for hospitality enthusiasts across India in 2019.